Joined: 18 Mar 2014

 |Posted: Fri May 01, 2020 15:52 Post subject: WireGuard client setup guide (commercial providers)

 You can only see and download the WireGuard setup guide below if you are logged in!

-This guide covers the setup of a WireGuard client to a commercial WireGuard VPN Provider, e.g. to one of the commercial VPN providers.
+This guide covers the setup of a WireGuard client to a WireGuard VPN Provider, e.g. to one of the commercial VPN providers.

 Set up of WireGuard as a server(i.e. for connecting to your home from outside) is covered here: https://forum.dd-wrt.com/phpBB2/viewtopic.php?t=322206 .

 WireGuard is a BETA/WIP open-source VPN solution written in C by Jason Donenfeld and others, aiming to fix many of the problems that have plagued other modern server-to-server VPN offerings like IPSec/IKEv2, OpenVPN, or L2TP.